jduffield65/coppafish/docs/view_results.md

 It will not affect anything if the [method](#method) is *Anchor*.

 ## Diagnostics
-There are a few diagnostic plots which can be called with keyboard shortcuts with the viewer open.
+There are a few diagnostic plots which can be called with keyboard shortcuts while the viewer is open.

 ### *i*: Remove background image